patrick-ogrady/website/hackmd/vryx-poc.md

 at "steady state" indefinitely because they clean up after themselves.

 ### Open Question: MerkleDB or Vilmo

+Most blockchains merklize state at the end of each block or after every few blocks.

+Vilmo, unlike most state management mechanisms employed by blockchains, does not merklize state.
+It sacrifices the ability to prove arbitrary state at each block for performance.
+Even without merklization, provides one useful property we can use to verify execution results between nodes and perform a verifible sync: deterministic checksums.

 Started with MerkleDB but eventually bottlenecked on writes.
 After a number of optimizations to both PebbleDB and MerkleDB, I decided to try a different approach to drive more performance (and that it did).